Search Engine Optimisation (SEO) has always been about great content.

 So, what’s the ultimate goal of your copy?
 Well, you really have one goal: get as many eyes on your content as possible.
 To do so, you need to rank highly on Google, and that’s where SEO copywriting comes in.

-Let’s take a look at five tips to help you reach real people and please search engines.
+Let’s take a look at eight tips to help you reach real people and please search engines.

 Here’s a great piece of advice: people aren’t robots.